Skip to Main Content

 7 Things to Know about UCB Library

-1. UCB has more than 20 libraries, including 6 Science Libraries and a Makerspace!
+1. UCB has about 20 libraries, including 5 Science Libraries and a Makerspace!

-2. UC Library Search is a good place to start your research since it allows you to search across articles, books, and more.
-You can find and request books from UCB and the other UCs (UCB Law Library not included).
+2. UC Library Search is a good place to start your research - you can search across articles, books, and more.
+Use it to find and request books from UCB and the other UCs (UCB Law Library not included).
 Use filters to narrow your results.

 3. Most science books and articles will be online, so you'll need to be on Eduroam wifi or to use the proxy or VPN from off campus.

-4. Your textbooks may be online through the Library's e-reserves program (if not, ask your instructor!)
+4. Your textbooks may be online through the Library's e-reserves program (ask your instructor!)

 6. There are several ways to get help from librarians, including 24/7 chat, email, consulting Research Guides, and making an appointment with a librarian.